enterspeedhq/enterspeed-docs/docs/best-practices/overview.md

 import {Card, CardContainer} from '../../src/components/card';
 import FaDatabase from '/img/icons/database-solid.svg';
+import FaGears from '/img/icons/gears-solid.svg';

 # Best Practices

-On these pages we have collected some best practices that will help you get the best result and performance out of Enterspeed.
+On these pages we have collected some best practices to help you get the best result and performance out of Enterspeed.

 Please read the pages as most of the points are applicable to every Enterspeed project.